They’re rampant, they hide in plain sight, and they have potentially dire consequences for your people and your bottom line.

 Dive Deep into OSHA’s Top 5 for Dealers

-Here on the KPA blog, we’ve dug into each of the top 5 violations in further detail, offering practical guidance about each standard, signs you’re at risk, and how to improve safety and compliance.
+We’ve dug into each of the top 5 violations in further detail, offering practical guidance about each standard, signs you’re at risk, and how to improve safety and compliance.

 What can dealers do to address these common OSHA citations?